League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - `ooc`: Will send any chat messages in that trigger as an out of character message
 - `emote`: Will send any chat messages in that trigger as an emote
 - `whisper`: Will send any chat messages in that trigger as a whisper to the GM
+- `selfWhisper`: Will send any chat messages in that trigger as a whisper to the player who activates the trigger
 - `preload`: Will cause any scene on the trigger line to be preloaded instead of switching the view to it
 - `click`: Will cause the trigger token to activate on a click
 - `move`: Will cause the trigger token to activate on a token move over it